Arizona Supreme Court: Senate can keep audit records secret - KESQ

 Fann said in a statement that the Senate’s position that the records could be kept secret was supported by “decades of precedent” from state and federal courts.

-“We absolutely believe in transparency, however, there are times when legislative privilege should be exercised so that we can do the jobs that the people of Arizona elected us to carry out,” Fann said.
+“We absolutely believe in transparency, however, there are times when legislative privilege should be exercised so that we can do the jobs that the people of Arizona elected us to carry out,” Fann said in the statement.

+Fann can waive the privilege and release the documents so the public knows what they contain.
+But she told The Associated Press that she would not do so.

+“I’ve got nothing to hide, but some things should be kept confidential,” she said.

 The public records lawsuit the court decided was filed by a watchdog group called American Oversight, which pushes for government transparency, shortly after the audit was launched in spring 2021.